Frequently Asked Questions

 UPDATED!
 For orders under $250, our new return policy allows returns within 60 days of purchase.
 We will give a full refund to non-digital book products that are received in immaculate condition.
 Books received with damage (including damage due to inadequate packaging for the return) cannot be resold, but will still receive a 70% refund.
 Resource CDs still in their shrink wrap are eligible for a refund.
 Shipping charges are not refundable.

 Returns require a Return Merchandise Agreement (RMA).
 Please visit our portal at this link to generate an RMA

 For orders over $250 there is a 15% restocking fee.

 We strongly recommend having the items professionally packaged to protect against bent corners etc.

 We do have plans to produce middle school Life Science, General Biology for high school, as well as Microbiology and Anatomy/Physiology.
-We have a biology text in the works but the completed product is not expected to be available before fall 2018.
-We are taking applications for qualified Life Science and Microbiology writers and gearing up to begin the project.
+We have a biology text in the works but the completed product is not expected to be available before fall 2020.
+However, our sister company Novare Science & Math will have something for Fall 2019.
+Click here for more info.